 Made with eggs, gruyere, and jammy sweet onions, this Caramelized Onion Quiche is a rich and flavorful savory pie perfect for any meal of the day, and any day of the week.

 Caramelized onions are so addictive because they have a perfectly balanced sweet and savory flavor that really sends our taste buds into overdrive.
 And, they feel right at home nestled among savory gruyere cheese, a rich custard and a flaky buttery pie crust in this Caramelized Onion Quiche.
-A match made in meal-time heaven.
+Just like this Butternut Squash, Caramelized Onion and Feta Pie and these Caramelized Onion Tarts, this sweet and savory combo is match made in meal-time heaven.

 It's perfect to serve for a lazy Sunday brunch, yet fancy enough to serve at a party.